 Another way to move units and stack, even simpler (and much better if you plan to move on very long distances), is to select the stack (see 1 below, the O'Connor stack), then right click on it (mouse pointer change to a horizontal arrow, see in yellow square in Illustration 9.10 below).
-The map will show various colored filters indicated every region in range (light blue green color 2), regions you can reach but cannot enter because of overstacking (in purple color 3) and region you can reach but where your move will trigger a battle (orange color 4) because region is currently enemy.
+The map will show various coloured filters indicated every region in range (light blue green colour 2), regions you can reach but cannot enter because of over stacking (in purple colour 3) and region you can reach but where your move will trigger a battle (orange colour 4) because region is currently enemy.
 Then (left) click on destination region and the move is immediately implemented.

-I / Fog of War
+Fog of War

 The player is not allowed to examine the content of enemy stacks.
 The only thing he can see is the stack on the map, with no other indication than the shape of the background counter and, in some case, the image of the most numerous unit in the enemy stack (by default a leader picture if one is present).
-If your nation benefits from Fog of War advantage, the enemy will only see a flag on your stacks (see below), and nothing else.
+If your nation benefits from Fog of War advantage, the enemy will only see a flag on your stacks (see 2 below), and nothing else.
+See Illustration 9.12 below.